RunningPenguin/VescUartControl/Readme.md

 #VescUartControl library

-Library for arduino to interface over UART with the Vesc BLDC controler (http://vedder.se/2015/01/vesc-open-source-esc/) It is used in the ArduBoardControl.
-Refer here: https://github.com/RollingGecko/ArduBoardControler
+Library for arduino to interface over UART with the Vesc BLDC controler (http://vedder.se/2015/01/vesc-open-source-esc/) It is used in my own not yet published project.

-The files libraries
+The files

 crc